 To provide services to our clients, we must efficiently hire, train and retain skilled professionals without compromising on the high standards we set for our people.
 We believe our ability to attract and retain top talent drives high client satisfaction and enables us to deliver on strong client demand to generate growth.
 Apart from driving high client satisfaction, lower attrition leads to lower hiring and training costs and increased productivity.
 In 2020, our voluntary attrition rate was 11.5%.
 Meanwhile, we increased our total number of employees to 7,976 as of December 31, 2020 from 7,126 as of December 31, 2019, an 11.9% increase.
 Additionally, we will accelerate vesting of all outstanding, unvested performance vesting options and convert all outstanding SARs to RSUs upon the completion of this offering.
-We expect this to result in an additional charge of approximately \$59.4 million (based on the midpoint of the price range in this prospectus) in the period in which we complete this offering.
+We expect this to result in an additional charge of approximately \$54.0 million (based on a fair value of \$21.00 per share, the initial public offering price) in the period in which we complete this offering.
 For more information, please refer to the section titled "Summary Consolidated Financial and Other Data."